spitbol/pal/README.md

-This is done by generating code for MAM (Minimal Abstract Machine), an abstract machine with a RISK-like architecture.
+This is done by generating code for MAM (Minimal Abstract Machine), an abstract machine with a RISC-like architecture.

 Runtime support for SPITBOL is provided by OSINT (Operating System INTerface).
 The standard OSINT used to port SPITBOL is written in C, and contains just over